Tunkz10/POC/README.md

 ### 2. Test Bookings

-1. After login, you should see a list of bookings (if any match your email/phone in ServiceM8)
+1. After login, you should see a list of bookings
-2. The bookings are fetched from the real ServiceM8 API
+2. **Note:** Due to ServiceM8 trial account restrictions (API access disabled), the app uses mock data that mirrors the ServiceM8 schema.
+The code attempts real API calls but gracefully falls back to mock data.
 3. Click on a booking to view details

 ### 3. Test Booking Details

 1. Click on any booking card
 2. View booking information (job number, status, date, address, etc.)
-3. This data comes from ServiceM8 API
+3. **Note:** Data comes from mock ServiceM8 responses (due to API access restrictions), but the integration code demonstrates proper API integration patterns

 ### 4. Test Messages